infovisions/infovisions.github.io/_members/frida-mudsam.md

 #   github: john-doe
 ---

-Frida is first year PhD student in the information visions lab advised by Evan Peck.
+Frida is second year PhD student in the information visions lab advised by Evan Peck.